What Are the Charges for Illegal Prescription Drug Possession in UT?

 Defending Yourself Against Charges for Illegal Prescription Drug Possession in Utah

 It may also be a defense if you did not know your possession of the prescription drugs was illegal.
 For example, perhaps you obtained what you thought was a valid prescription to obtain important medication.
 However, unbeknownst to you, the doctor who issued your prescription was not licensed or authorized to issue a prescription.
 This would make your prescription invalid.
-You could defend yourself by arguing you believed that the prescription was legitimate and you needed the medication.
+You could defend yourself by arguing you believed that the prescription was legitimate and that you needed the medication.

 Salt Lake City, Utah Criminal Defense Attorneys with Free Consultations